Skip to content

 AIAgentStorageKey

-The storage uses a typed key system to ensure type safety when storing and retrieving data:
+The storage uses a typed key system to provide type safety when storing and retrieving data.

-• AIAgentStorageKey<T>: A data class that represents a storage key used for identifying and accessing data.
-Here are the key features of the AIAgentStorageKey class:
+AIAgentStorageKey<T> data class represents a storage key used for identifying and accessing data.
+Here are the key features of this class:

-• The generic type parameter T specifies the type of data associated with this key, ensuring type safety.
+• The generic type parameter T specifies the type of data associated with this key, providing type safety.

-• Each key has a name property which is a string identifier that uniquely represents the storage key.
+• Each key has a name property which is a string identifier for easier identification and debugging.

 Usage examples